citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/tickets/ticket-management.md

        -   a ticket may have multiple suspensions throughout its lifecycle, so this field will only return data from the last suspend.

-   -   **Date and time of reactivation: **date and time of last reactivation:
+   -   **Date and time of reactivation**: date and time of last reactivation:

        -   precondition: The ticket should be suspended, otherwise there is no information in this field;